 In 2015, I had the opportunity to relocate to Florida which is where I currently reside.
 Soon after my arrival, New Life Cultural Center in Kissimmee became my new church home and started to assist in the office with some of the administrative duties.

-In July 2018, I was re-married to an amazing man of God, my current husband, Arturo Otero.
-We currently live in the City of Kissimmee along with my youngest children, Gregory and Gabriel.
-We also serve as co-pastors alongside Apostle Paredes of the “Camino Y Vida” church.
-Arturo and I both have a passion for doing God’s work and firmly believe that a church that is financially stable will be a church that can help its community prosper.
-This is also why I decided to be a part of Griffin Capital Funding.
+I currently live in the City of Kissimmee with my youngest children, Gregory and Gabriel where I continue with my passion for doing God’s work.
+I firmly believe that a church that is financially stable will be a church that can help its community prosper.
+This is also why I decided to be a part of Griffin Church Loans.

 Throughout my career in politics I received numerous awards and recognitions, but none can compare to the privilege of serving Jesus and spreading his gospel.
 There is a phrase that describes my passion for public service and that is: